-Epithelioid cells are often treated using a multimodal approach that combines surgery, chemotherapy and radiation treatments.
-However, not all patients with epithelioid mesothelioma will qualify for the multimodal approach, and you may be referred to chemotherapy or clinical trials instead.
+Epithelioid cells are often treated using a multimodal approach that combines surgery, chemotherapy, and radiation treatments.
+However, not all patients with epithelioid mesothelioma qualify for the multimodal approach, and you may be referred to chemotherapy or clinical trials instead.

 Epithelioid Cell Subtypes

 Mesothelioma specialists classify epithelioid cells into special classifications and behaviors.

 Epithelioid cell subtypes include:

 Recognized by its origins within the body’s glands, adenomatoid or glandular mesothelioma is a rare subtype of epithelioid mesothelioma.
 Adenomatoid cells usually begin in a patient’s genital glands and spread from there.
 However, they can also appear sporadically in other parts of the body.